gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

     - multiple single project builds
     - multiple multi-project builds
     - a combination of both
+- A participant uses the provided Gradle distribution to resolve the model.
 - An exception is thrown if any of the `ProjectConnection`s fail to properly resolve the model.
 - An exception is thrown if any of the resolved `EclipseProject`s have the same name.
-- An exception is thrown if a dependency cycle is detected e.g. project A depends on B and B depends on A.
 - When building a composite, a cancellation token can be provided.
 If the build is cancelled with the cancellation token, building the composite fails and `BuildCancelledException` is thrown.
+- When building a composite, a progress listener can be provided.
+The progress listener captures the relevant events.
+- Unsupported methods of the `ModelBuilder` throw an `UnsupportedMethodException`.
+- A result handler can be used to capture the result of the operation upon completion or the exception of the failed operation.

 ##### Open issues